zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 # Visual Comparison

 Conclusion: They are providing almost the same precision.
-Tips: set `force_input_size=1920`
+Tips: set `force_input_size=1920`.
+Official repo uses original image size while this repo uses default network input size.
+If you try to compare these two repos, you must make sure the input size is consistent.

 ## This Repo
 <img src="https://raw.githubusercontent.com/zylo117/Yet-Another-Efficient-Pytorch/master/test/img_inferred_d0_this_repo.jpg" width="640">